norman/ambry/README.md

 database-like API.

 It implements Active Model and has generators to integrate nicely with Rails.
-You can store your data in a file, a signed string suitable for storage in a cookie, or easily write your own IO adapter.
+You can store your data in either YAML or dump file.

 For more info, take a peek at the [docs](http://rubydoc.info/github/ambry/ambry/master/frames), or read on for some